wtmatlock/dtp-comparative-genomics/README.md

 for sample in ./*.fasta; do prokka --outdir "$sample"_prokka --prefix "$sample" --genus Escherichia --species coli $sample; done cd ..
 ```
-Make sure you understand the syntax of the Bash for loop: What is the variable?
+- Make sure you understand the syntax of the Bash for loop.
+What is the variable?
 What is the range?
-Also, have a look in one of the Prokka output directories: What is the format and purpose of each output file?
-In particular, look at the information contained in the [GFF](https://en.wikipedia.org/wiki/General_feature_format) files.
+- Have a look in one of the Prokka output directories.
+What is the format and purpose of each output file?
+- In particular, look at the information contained in the [GFF](https://en.wikipedia.org/wiki/General_feature_format) files.
 Try using the `cat` and `head` commands to explore the outputs.
-Can you find the length (bp) of each sequence?
-Try exploring the annotations in [UniProt](https://www.uniprot.org).
+- Can you find the length (bp) of each sequence?
+- Try exploring the annotations in [UniProt](https://www.uniprot.org).
 For example, the recF annotation in `NZ_CP041844.1` seems to control [DNA replication and repair](https://www.uniprot.org/uniprotkb/P0A7H0/entry).

 ## Pangenome analysis with Panaroo
 We will now explore the [pangenomes](https://en.wikipedia.org/wiki/Pan-genome) of our samples.
 Please read the [documentation](https://github.com/gtonkinhill/panaroo) whilst the tool is running.